Many Summer Institutes and local Suzuki organizations offer scholarships for students and/or teachers as well.

 Decisions are based primarily on merit, with consideration also given to expressed need.
 Awards are limited to the study of Suzuki book units and the SAA Practicum and paid directly to the Institute, university or sponsoring agency after SAA receives verification of the applicant’s acceptance into the course/program.

-Applications must be submitted/postmarked by February 5, 2014.
+Applications must be submitted/postmarked by February 5, 2017 by midnight MST.

 Requirements for Scholarships for Unit Training